-To be completed only where a parent is seeking admissions priority on faith criteria.
+To be completed only where a parent is seeking admissions priority on a faith criteria.
 Where there are more applications than there are places, we will prioritise applications where a faith criterion has been met.
-Please complete and return this form to the school by 15 January 2020.
+Please complete and return this form to the school by 15 January 2021.

 You must also complete a Local Authority Common Application Form.

+-

-PART A To be completed by parent Full name of child Date of birth Please tick the appropriate description Catholic Child is baptised Catholic - part B signed by Parish Priest or baptismal certificate provided Other faith Child is a member of a faith other than Catholic - part B signed by faith leader
+PART A To be completed by parent

+Full name of child

+Date of birth

+Please tick the appropriate description

+Catholic Child is baptised Catholic - part B signed by Parish Priest or baptismal certificate provided

+Other Christian Denomination Child is a member of a Christian denomination other than Catholic - part B signed by Christian Minister

-Once you have completed Part A, please EITHER attach a copy of the Baptism Certificate OR pass the form to your priest, minister, faith leader or church official who should complete Part B and return it to the school.
+Once you have completed Part A, please EITHER attach a copy of the Baptism Certificate OR pass the form to your priest, minister, or church official who should complete Part B and return it to the school.
 If you don't return this form, your application will be considered under the "non-faith" criteria.

-PART B To be con npleted by Priest or faith leader
+PART B To be con npleted by Priest or Christian Minister

 Full name of child

 Church

-Name of Priest or faith leader
+Name of Priest or Minister

 Address

 Telephone

-Please tick the appropriate descr cription
+Please tick the appr Please tick the appropriate description

 Catholic Child is ba ptised Catholic

-Other faith Child is a r member of a faith other than Catholic
+Other Christian denomination Child is a r than Catho member of a Christian denomination other blic

 I confirm that the information provided is accurate: Signed by: Signature:

-Please return this form to: School name and address
+Please return this form to: St. Peter's RC Primary School, Brentford Avenue, Whitleigh, Plymouth, PL5 4HD